A true Sleeping Beauty

 - General speed limits: 130kph on motorways (110kph in wet weather and on urban motorways), 90kph on other roads outside built-up areas, 50kph in build-up areas

-- Parking suggestions: Bordeaux’s historic center is best explored by foot.
-There is a number of underground garages (such as the one under Place de la Bourse) and on-street parking options.
-You can check the Parkopedia webpage or download a free app called ParkMe.
+- Parking in Bordeaux: The historic center is best explored by foot.
+There is a number of underground garages (such as the one under Place de la Bourse) and on-street parking options and car parks.
+If you rent a car, check the Parkopedia webpage or download a free app called ParkMe.

 - Best time to visit: Bordeaux is above all known for its world-class wines.
 The ideal time to visit Bordeaux is May and June or September and October when the city isn’t so crowded with tourists.
 By October, however, majority of wineries close down for grape harvesting.
 June, on the other hand, is the season of festivals, fairs, flea markets and events.
 If you are in Bordeaux, you simply must attend the Bordeaux International Fair, Flea Market, Bordeaux Pride, Bordeaux Fete Le Fleuve, Bordeaux Wine Festival and Bordeaux Bacchanal.
 But if you want to enjoy the Opera season, plan your visit in September-October.